Danielkaas94/SecurityAndSafety/README.md

 | 2 | Data Link    | Sniffing, ARP cache poisoning, macof attack                                 |
 | 1 | Physical     | Cutting cables, jamming, keystroke logging                                  |

+### I would tell you all a funny UDP joke but you may not get it.

 <br>